What is breach of copyright and how do you prevent it?

 Breaching copyright, whether it’s using somebody else’s work or taking an image from the internet, can lead to a claim against your business.
-Here, Tim Smith, a partner at BLM solicitors, takes us through the legalities of copyright and how to avoid putting your business at risk.
+Here, Tim Smith, a partner at BLM solicitors (external link), takes us through the legalities of copyright and how to avoid putting your business at risk.

 Whilst the broad idea of copyright as a right belonging to the creator of a literary or artistic work has been around for several hundred years, it really came to the fore with the emergence of printing.

 Since then, the right has evolved to protect not only literary works but dramatic, musical and artistic works, sound recordings, films and broadcasts.